lilyichise/termproject2023spring/README.md

 ## Problems along the way
 Of course, what is a good journey without some obstacles.
 We ran into many, some of which are:
-- user authentication - Once logged in, you can't logout, and sometimes it leads to an authentication error and doesn't allow you to access the profile.
+- User Authentication - Once logged in, you can't logout, and sometimes it leads to an authentication error and doesn't allow you to access the profile.
 When we ran the code and clicked the login, sign up, or profile buttons on the profile, it took us to a page that says "Unauthorized
 The server could not verify that you are authorized to access the URL requested.
 You either supplied the wrong credentials (e.g. a bad password), or your browser doesn't understand how to supply the credentials required."
 Our hypothesis is that it is returning this error to us because we already logged in once.
 That is why we created a logout option in the app.py (although it doesn't show for some reason), and a profile button to just directly access the profile if we are already logged in.
 But we can't access the profile even if we click directly on the button on the homepage that should access it.

-How do we fix this? >>The solution we found: use this method "current_user.is_authenticated:" instead of looking if the user is logged in; this method is better because it is more reliable when it comes to determining whether a user has been authenticated with the application's built-in authentication system. "current_user.is_authenticated" is a method from Flask-Login that checks whether the user has been authenticated and logged in to the application, while "if 'user_id' in session:" checks whether the "user_id" is present in the Flask session, but not necessarily whether they have logged in using the application's authentication system.
+How do we fix this?
+>>The solution we found: use this method "current_user.is_authenticated:" instead of looking if the user is logged in; this method is better because it is more reliable when it comes to determining whether a user has been authenticated with the application's built-in authentication system. "current_user.is_authenticated" is a method from Flask-Login that checks whether the user has been authenticated and logged in to the application, while "if 'user_id' in session:" checks whether the "user_id" is present in the Flask session, but not necessarily whether they have logged in using the application's authentication system.

-search/add course button error where unless it is already in the database it gives you an error that says there is no method to add course; the solution to this was >>HAVE TO COME BACK TO THIS AFTER SOLVING.
+- Search/Add Course Button Error - Unless the course code is already in the database, it gives you an error that says there is no method to add the course.

+The solution to this was>> HAVE TO COME BACK TO THIS AFTER SOLVING.

-google api authentication to integrate google logins and sign ups; we thought it would be easiest to manage if people just signed in through their google accounts, but it ended up making the site not work, so we aborted the mission after finding many different keys to make it work; although with more time, we can see ourselves actually taking time to implement it.
+- Google API Authentication - We tried to integrate Google logins and sign ups because we thought it would be easiest to manage if people just signed in through their google accounts, but it ended up making the site not work, so we aborted the mission after many attempts and finding many different keys of various names to make it work.
+With more time though, we can see ourselves actually implementing it.

 ## Limitations of Project
 no logout button, don't have server so it doesnt keep user information after reloading, need enough people to make a match